Interracial marriage: France

 According to official records in 1918 of the Vietnamese men and French women marriages, 250 had married officially and 1363 couples were living together without the approval of the French parental consent and without the approval of French authorities.

-During World War I, there were 135,000 soldiers from British India, a large number of soldiers from French North Africa, and 20,000 labourers from South Africa, who served in France.
-Much of the French male population had gone to war, leaving behind a surplus of French females, many of whom formed interracial relationships with non-white soldiers, mainly Indian and North African.
-British and French authorities allowed foreign Muslim soldiers to intermarry with local French females on the basis of Islamic law, which allows marriage between Muslim men and Christian women.
+During World War I, there were many soldiers from British India from 1914 to 1915, a large number of soldiers from French Africa, and 20,000 labourers from South Africa, who served in France.
+There were hundreds of interracial relationships between French women and these foreign soldiers, mainly African and Indian British and French authorities allowed foreign Muslim soldiers to intermarry with local French females on the basis of Islamic law, which allows marriage between Muslim men and Christian women.
 On the other hand, Hindu soldiers in France were restricted from intermarriage on the basis of the Indian caste system.

 According to some historical research, French are less likely to display a conflictive look on interracial marriage compared to other nations.
 One study suggests that a look into their film history is a good indication of this.
 They display less conflict around the issue of interracial marriage in many of their culturally significant films.
 However, it is unknown if this is truly evidence of less social stigma around the issue or rather a way to ignore the stigma around the issue altogether.

+Today in France, the number of mixed marriages increases with each generation.
+According to an INSEE study, in 2019–2020, while 27% of immigrants are in a couple with a spouse who has no direct migratory ancestry, this figure rises to 66% for 2nd-generation descendants.
+In the 3rd generation, nine out of ten immigrant grandchildren under 60 have only one or two immigrant grandparents.
+There is therefore a high rate of integration in France.